bids-standard/bids-specification/src/modality-specific-files/magnetoencephalography.md

 ### Example 2

-One empty-room recording per participant's session, stored within the session directory.
+One empty-room recording per each participant's session, stored within the session directory.

 <!-- This block generates a file tree.
 A guide for using macros can be found at